Preparation and Use of Lime Mortars By Pat Gibbons

-The use of lime mortar in traditional buildings Edited by Historic Scotland
+The use of lime mortar in traditional buildings Historic Scotland

 Historic Scotland Short Guide No 6.
 A background to the history and use of lime mortars in traditional buildings, the sourcing of raw materials, preparation of lime mortars for repairs and how to recognise and reduce the risk of failure.

 Hydraulic Lime Mortar for Stone, Brick and Block Masonry By Geoffrey Allen, Jim Allen, Nick Elton, Michael Farey, Stafford Holmes, Paul Livesey and Mileva Radonjic